ginabethrussell/ministerconnect/API_DATA_MODEL.md

   "password": "password123", // encrypted on the backend "role": "admin", // or "church", "candidate" "church_id": null,
-  "created_at": "2024-01-01T00:00:00.000Z",
-  "updated_at": "2024-01-01T00:00:00.000Z"
+  "requires_password_change": false, // Track if user needs to change password on first login "created_at": "2024-01-01T00:00:00.000Z", "updated_at": "2024-01-01T00:00:00.000Z"
 }